American Society of Clinical Oncology (ASCO)

 The American Society of Clinical Oncology (ASCO) is a professional organization representing physicians of all oncology sub-specialties who care for people with cancer.
 Founded in 1964 by Fred Ansfield, Harry Bisel, Herman Freckman, Arnoldus Goudsmit, Robert Talley, William Wilson, and Jane C. Wright, it has nearly 45,000 members worldwide.

-Insights from the Connect MM Registry show that lenalidomide maintenance therapy after autologous stem-cell transplant (ASCT) significantly improves progression-free survival and overall survival in patients with newly diagnosed multiple myeloma (NDMM).
+Data from the Connect MM Registry show poor survival outcomes in African American patients with newly diagnosed multiple myeloma (NDMM) and t(11;14) mutation.
 Read More ›

 American Health & Drug Benefits